-During the year the following issues were dealt with by the committee:
+During the period there were two meetings of the Audit, Risk and Finance sub-committee.
+The following issues were dealt with by the committee:

-- Annual budget setting, agreement and oversight - Oversight of aged debtors and creditors - Oversight of pupil premium funding spend - Review and agreement of policies (finance and staff related) - Review and revision of risk register and risk matrix - Oversight of catering trading account - Self-assessment dashboard benchmark. - Due diligence of a MAT THS is applying to join in academic year 2023/24 - Oversight of proposals for replacement of equipment (photocopier and minibus) and capital expenditure to develop a PP intervention area. - Increasing challenges with recruitment especially support staff - Inflationary pressures on the budget - Oversight of internal scrutiny, - Liaison with external auditors, - Follow up on actions from previous year audits,
+- Annual budget setting, agreement and oversight - Oversight of aged debtors and creditors - Oversight of pupil premium funding spend - Review and agreement of policies (finance and staff related) - Review and revision of risk register and risk matrix - Oversight of catering trading account - Self-assessment dashboard benchmark. - Due diligence of a MAT THS is applying to join in academic year 2023/24 - Oversight of proposals for replacement of equipment (photocopier and minibus) and capital expenditure to develop a PP intervention area. - Increasing challenges with recruitment especially support staff - Inflationary pressures on the budget - Liaison with external auditors, - Follow up on actions from previous year audits,